 Scheduled Setting Modification

-- Definition: Scheduled scaling helps you flexibly configure provisioned instances.
-You can configure the number of provisioned instances to be automatically adjusted to a specified value at a specified time so that the number of instances can meet the concurrency of your business.
+Definition: Scheduled scaling helps you flexibly configure provisioned instances.
+You can configure the number of provisioned instances to be automatically adjusted to a specified value at a specified point in time so that the number of instances can meet the concurrency requirement of your business.

-- Applicable scenarios: Functions work based on periodic rules or predictable traffic peaks.
+Applicable scenarios: Functions work based on periodic rules or predictable traffic peaks.
 If the provisioned instances are insufficient to process all the function invocation requests, the remaining requests are processed by on-demand instances.
-For more information, see Instance types and instance modes.
+For more information, see the "On-demand mode" section of the Instance types and instance modes topic.

-- Sample configuration: The following figure shows two scheduled actions that are configured.
+Example: The following figure shows two scheduled actions for instance scaling.
 The first scheduled action scales out the provisioned instances before the traffic peak, and the second scheduled action scales in the provisioned instances after the traffic peak.

 {